Digoxin Medicine Level

 You may need this test to:

-Find your therapeutic dose of digoxin after you begin taking the drug
+Find your therapeutic dose of digoxin after you begin taking the medicine

-Check the drug level regularly to make sure you keep getting a therapeutic dose
+Check the medicine level regularly to make sure you keep getting a therapeutic dose

 See whether certain symptoms you are having may be related to your digoxin level